Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/worldgen.md

 - 1st argument: A string, the name of the feature, if no namespace is provided, it will default to `kubejs_tfc`
 - 2nd argument: A consumer with several methods
-    - `.outer(string)`{: .language-javascript }: Accepts a block state and sets the outer layer of the geode
+    - `.outer(String)`{: .language-javascript }: Accepts a block state and sets the outer layer of the geode
-    - `.middle(string)`{: .language-javascript }: Accepts a block state and sets the middle layer of the geode
+    - `.middle(String)`{: .language-javascript }: Accepts a block state and sets the middle layer of the geode
-    - `.inner(string...)`{: .language-javascript }: Accepts an array of weighted block states and sets the inner layer of the geode
+    - `.inner(String...)`{: .language-javascript }: Accepts an array of weighted block states and sets the inner layer of the geode
 - 3rd argument: A [feature placement consumer](#placing-features)

 ### Example